June 24

 - 1977:

-- At Minnesota, Chicago's Ralph Garr hits a three-run homer in the 3rd, but Jim Essian, the baserunner on first base, watches the ball to see if it will be caught and Garr passes him.
-Garr gets a single and two RBIs.
-Minnesota still wins, 7 - 6.
+- At Minnesota, Chicago's Ralph Garr hits an apparent three-run homer in the 3rd, but Jim Essian, the baserunner on first base, watches the ball to see if it will be caught and Garr passes him.
+Garr gets credit for a single and two RBIs.
+As a result, Minnesota wins, 7 - 6.

 - 1979: